 If you’ve tried everything but nothing is working, try restarting your Roku.
 By performing a full restart from the “settings” menu, your Roku will completely power down and restart.
 Allow the Roku to turn back on and try to access Netflix again.
 You can read our Roku troubleshooting guide for a better look at that.

 Getting Netflix on Roku is just as easy as any other device — you simply download the app and log in.
 Sometimes, though, you can run into issues and Netflix doesn’t work on Roku, but we hope this article will help you get back to your streaming binge in no time.
+Be sure to check our Netflix secret codes guide to unlock infinite streaming options.

 Do you have Netflix installed on your Roku?
 Have you had any issues with Netflix not working?
 Let us know in the comment section and, as always, thank you for reading.